Sepulcro en Tarquinia - an introduction to the poem

 branches of pine trees, apple trees, poplars

-Here, and throughout the poem, Colinas uses a musical technique where passages of quiet reflection are followed by those of high drama.
-Also at many key moments there are references to music.
+Throughout the poem, Colinas uses a musical technique where passages of quiet reflection are followed by those of high drama.
+Also at many key moments there are references to music:

 un cisne flota en música de Liszt

-a swan floated on the music of Liszt
+a swan floats on the music of Liszt

 las muchachas más jóvenes bebían

 las notas de Chopin y se olvidaban

 del champagne espumoso de las copas